Diffraction

-Diffraction is defined as the interference or bending of waves around the corners of an obstacle or through an aperture into the region of geometrical shadow of the obstacle/aperture.
+Diffraction is the deviation of waves from straight-line propagation without any change in their energy due to an obstacle or through an aperture.
 The diffracting object or aperture effectively becomes a secondary source of the propagating wave.
+Diffraction is the same physical effect as interference, but interference is typically applied to superposition of a few waves and the term diffraction is used when many waves are superposed.

 Italian scientist Francesco Maria Grimaldi coined the word diffraction and was the first to record accurate observations of the phenomenon in 1660.

 In classical physics, the diffraction phenomenon is described by the Huygens–Fresnel principle that treats each point in a propagating wavefront as a collection of individual spherical wavelets.
-The characteristic bending pattern is most pronounced when a wave from a coherent source (such as a laser) encounters a slit/aperture that is comparable in size to its wavelength, as shown in the inserted image.
+The characteristic pattern is most pronounced when a wave from a coherent source (such as a laser) encounters a slit/aperture that is comparable in size to its wavelength, as shown in the inserted image.
 This is due to the addition, or interference, of different points on the wavefront (or, equivalently, each wavelet) that travel by paths of different lengths to the registering surface.
-If there are multiple, closely spaced openings (e.g., a diffraction grating), a complex pattern of varying intensity can result.
+If there are multiple closely spaced openings, a complex pattern of varying intensity can result.

 These effects also occur when a light wave travels through a medium with a varying refractive index, or when a sound wave travels through a medium with varying acoustic impedance – all waves diffract, including gravitational waves, water waves, and other electromagnetic waves such as X-rays and radio waves.
-Furthermore, quantum mechanics also demonstrates that matter possesses wave-like properties, and hence, undergoes diffraction (which is measurable at subatomic to molecular levels).
+Furthermore, quantum mechanics also demonstrates that matter possesses wave-like properties and, therefore, undergoes diffraction (which is measurable at subatomic to molecular levels).

-The amount of diffraction depends on the size of the gap.
-Diffraction is greatest when the size of the gap is similar to the wavelength of the wave.
-In this case, when the waves pass through the gap they become semi-circular.

 History

 The effects of diffraction of light were first carefully observed and characterized by Francesco Maria Grimaldi, who also coined the term diffraction, from the Latin diffringere, 'to break into pieces', referring to light breaking up into different directions.
 The results of Grimaldi's observations were published posthumously in 1665.
 Isaac Newton studied these effects and attributed them to inflexion of light rays.
 James Gregory (1638–1675) observed the diffraction patterns caused by a bird feather, which was effectively the first diffraction grating to be discovered.

-Thomas Young performed a celebrated experiment in 1803 demonstrating interference from two closely spaced slits.
-Explaining his results by interference of the waves emanating from the two different slits, he deduced that light must propagate as waves.
-Augustin-Jean Fresnel did more definitive studies and calculations of diffraction, made public in 1816 and 1818, and thereby gave great support to the wave theory of light that had been advanced by Christiaan Huygens and reinvigorated by Young, against Newton's particle theory.
+Thomas Young developed the first wave treatment of diffraction in 1800.
+In his model Young proposed that the fringes observed behind an illuminated sharp edge arose from interference between the direct transmitted plane wave and a cylindrical wave that appears to emitted from the edge.